 Which makes it sound like Blake has the easier job.
 Not really.
 In playing Marcus Moscowicz, the detective wanna-be, he provides the perfect slightly calmer foil for all of Brandon’s madness.
 He directs the dialogue, responds to each character with a different set of reactions, fends off the romantic advances of two “women,” and guides the investigation into the murder.
 In addition to jumping back to the piano to accompany Brandon’s solos.
 Good job, Blake.

-Both men, in addition to their acting and singing talents, are virtuoso piano players.
-Each take turns in making the music of the evening come alive, accompanying one another in solos and duets, making the simple act of playing the piano a comical skit and part of the action.
-One of the musical themes oft repeated is that everyone occasionally “needs a partner.”
-Brandon and Black have found the perfect partners on stage in each other.
+Both men, in addition to their acting and singing talents, are virtuosa piano players.
+Each takes turns in making the music part of the evening come alive, accompanying one another in solos and duets, making the simple act of playing the piano a comical skit and part of the action.
 Good job, boys.

 The script is the standard kind of whodunnit plot seen in variations from Agatha Christie to MURDER IN THE BUILDING.
 A gathering of friends and relatives plan a surprise party for a man, but he is shot as he enters his own house.
 Obviously one of the party guests committed the murder, but who?
 A police officer who really wants to be a detective decides to try to solve the crime in the hour before the real detective will get there.
 And the plot unfolds from there.
-He interviews the multiple party guests, investigates what few clues there are, accuses everyone and then must listen to their reasoning for why they DIDN’T do it, witnesses yet another murder, and on until, through a process of elimination, the true villain is found.
+He interviews the multiple party guests, investigates what few clues there are, accuses each one and then must backtrack, witnesses yet another murder, and on until, through a process of elimination, the true villain is found.
 The fun is more in searching than in solving.

 A great way to spend an evening or an afternoon on a sunny day in Parker.
 But get your ticket early.
 There was an absolutely sold-out house on a Saturday afternoon.